nickyiliwang0000/h/programming-fundamentals/debugging-javascript.md

 */
 ```

-Multi-line comments are also great for "hiding" large blocks of code so you can try something new without erasing your old code.
+Multiline comments are also great for hiding large blocks of code so you can try something new without erasing your old code.
+Remember to remove them at production, though!

-**Get used to commenting your code.** Comments help you (or other developer) understand your code in the future.
+**Get used to commenting your code.** Comments help you (or other developers) understand your code in the future.

 ## Debugging tools

 _Functions_ are chunks of code that do something.
 Functions can be repeated as many times as you want.
 We can create our own functions but there are many handy ones already built into JavaScript that we can use for debugging.

 ### Function basics
-To get the function to execute, you have to **call** it using the function name followed by parentheses:
+To get the function to execute, you have to _call_ it using the function name followed by parentheses:

 ```js
 functionName();
 ```

-Some times this is also referred to as **running** or **executing** a function.
+Some times this is also referred to as _running_ or _executing_ a function.

 Sometimes you will need to _pass_ some data into the function.
 This data is called an _argument_.